Asynchronous Massive Access and Neighbor Discovery Using OFDMA: Device Identification and Message Decoding

-Putting together, the robust bin detection algorithm is illustrated in Algorithm~\ref{algo:robust_bin_detect}.
-For each frequency bin $b$, the DFT values is decomposed into three segments $\bY_b = [\bar{\bY}_b, \tilde{\bY}_b, \dot{\bY}_b]$.
-We declare the bin as a zeroton if $ || \dot{\bY}_b ||^2 < \eta $, there $\eta$ is some constant threshold.
-If the frequency bin is not a zeroton, it is either a singleton or a multion.
-We first estimate the phase of channel coefficient based on $\bar{\bY}_b$, compensate the phase for $\tilde{\bY}_b$ and estimate the device index as $\hat{k}$.
+Based on the preceding process, the robust subcarrier detection algorithm is illustrated in Algorithm~\ref{algo:robust_bin_detect}.
+For each subcarrier $b$, the DFT values is decomposed into three segments as in~\eqref{eq:yb}.
+If the subcarrier is not a zeroton, we first estimate the phase of channel coefficient based on $\bar{\bY}_b$, which is used to compensate the phase of $\tilde{\bY}_b$.
+We then estimate the device index as $\hat{k}$.
 The channel coefficient is estimated as $\dot{A}_{\hat{k},b}$ according to \eqref{eq:chnl_est}.
-If \eqref{eq:multiton_check} is satisfied, a singleton is declared and the device $\hat{k}$ is estimated to be active.
-Otherwise, a multiton bin is declared.
+If \eqref{eq:multiton_check} is satisfied, a singleton is declared, the device $\hat{k}$ is estimated to be active, and the message is decoded.
+Otherwise, a multiton is declared.